 The New Town Heritage Register

 Over 240 new town era places were nominated by the public as having local heritage significance.
 Following a period of further public consultation, a selection panel made up of local and national experts and stakeholders considered the first phase of 160 assets against the adopted selection criteria, taking on board any representations that had been made.
 A Delegated Decision on 17 September 2024 established Milton Keynes' first local list, adding 132 assets to it.
-The location of the assets can be viewed here.

 Next steps